semih-suran/jewellery-store-fe/README.md

 Check out the Figma Design of the Jewellery Store: [Link will be updated!](https://jewellery-store-semih.netlify.app/)

-## Live Demo
+## Live Page on Netlify

-Check out the live demo of the Jewellery Store: [Jewellery Store Live Demo](https://jewellery-store-semih.netlify.app/)
+Check out the live demo of the Jewellery Store: [Jewellery Store Live Page](https://jewellery-store-semih.netlify.app/)

+## Backend on Render

+Check out the Endpoints of the Jewellery Store: [Jewellery Store Endpoints](https://jewellery-store-be.onrender.com/api)

 ## Tech Stack